scipy-lectures/scientific-python-lectures/intro/scipy/index.rst

-    libraries, such as the GSL (GNU Scientific  Library for C and C++), or Matlab's toolboxes. ``scipy`` is the core package for scientific routines in Python; it is meant to operate efficiently on ``numpy`` arrays, so that numpy and scipy work hand in hand.
+    libraries, such as the GSL (GNU Scientific  Library for C and C++), or Matlab's toolboxes. ``scipy`` is the core package for scientific routines in Python; it is meant to operate efficiently on ``numpy`` arrays, so that NumPy and SciPy work hand in hand.

-    Before implementing a routine, it is worth checking if the desired data processing is not already implemented in Scipy.
+    Before implementing a routine, it is worth checking if the desired data processing is not already implemented in SciPy.
 As non-professional programmers, scientists often tend to **re-invent the wheel**, which leads to buggy, non-optimal, difficult-to-share and unmaintainable code.
-By contrast, ``Scipy``'s routines are optimized and tested, and should therefore be used when possible.
+By contrast, ``SciPy``'s routines are optimized and tested, and should therefore be used when possible.